 After you set the default options, what comes next is even easier.
 Go to the post where you want to add your review, and exactly the same as with the previous WordPress review plugin, you’ll find specific options on the post editing screen.
 If your default options are not enough for the post, you can add more things in there.
 Also, you have the choice between three types of ratings: stars, points, and percentages.

-I did a quick test with points, and I used black and white as my main colors for the post.
+I did a quick test with points with the plugin’s default color scheme.
 Here is what it looks like:

 As you can see, the summary (you can name it the way you like) shows the average rating and a description if you want to say something more about the product.
 The user ratings are not there by default (they can be enabled).

-This is what the final rating box looks like:
+This is what the final rating box looks like – you can see how it has a pretty modern-looking design:

 And that would be all.
-You just decide where you want to enable user comments.
-Also, a nice thing this plugin offers is the average rating for all the ratings submitted under individual posts or pages.
+You just decide where you want to enable user comments and what text to use.

 Let’s see what it looks like in action: